pyodide/pyodide/docs/usage/type-conversions.md

 | `None`          | `undefined`           |

 * An `int` is converted to a `Number` if the `int` is between -2^{53} and 2^{53}
   inclusive, otherwise it is converted to a `BigInt`.
+(If the browser does not support `BigInt` then a `Number` will be used instead.
+In this case, conversion of large integers from Python to Javascript is lossy.)

 ### Javascript to Python
 The following immutable types are implicitly converted from Python to